alessio94/easyjet-leptons-met/EasyjetHub/python/README.md

 ### Directories
 - `algs/`: Modules configuring algorithms that run in the event loop
-  - `cpalgs_config.py`
-    - Configuration of the full suite of CP algs
-  - `event_counter_config.py`
-    - Simple event counter algorithm, can be inserted after any selection
   - `calibration/`
     - CP alg configuration modules for four-vector and scale factor calibrations
     - See `/algs/calibration/README.md` for an overview of custom operation